newbreedofgeek/react-stepzilla/README.md

 - ** if one of your components is a form that requires validation before moving to the next component, then that component needs to implement a `isValidated()` public method which validates the form and returns true/false if the data is valid.
 For an e.g. on this have a look at the `src/examples/Step2` component.

+- ** validation can also be Async and therefore Promise based.
+This is useful if you do server side validation or you want to save data to a server and only proceed if it was a success.
+For an e.g. on this have a look at the `src/examples/Step3` component.

 - also if you want some default style, copy the source from `src/css/main.css` code into your project (the above look in the picture also requires bootstrap)

 #### jumpToStep() utility
 - stepzilla injects an utility method called `jumpToStep` as a prop into all your react step components
-- this utility methods lets you jump between steps from inside your react component. e.g.
+- this utility methods lets you jump between steps from inside your react component e.g.
 `this.props.jumpToStep(2)` will jump to your 3rd step (it uses a zero based index)
-- check out `src/examples/Step3` for an actual usage example where we wait for a async block to end before we process
+- check out `src/examples/Step3` for an actual usage example
+- important!! this jumpToStep() utility method will not validate data! so use with caution. its only meant to be a utility to break from the standard flow of steps

 ### dev
 - all node source is in src/main.js